Send Feedback

 .kurl.deregister

-This API accepts a 2 item list.
-The elements in this list as defined below:
+This API accepts a 2-item list.
+The elements of this list are defined below:

 Name Type Description Required Default